 Heat pumps

-Heat pumps act as refrigerators in reverse, cooling the "heat sink" while heating the house.
-The advantage is that, particularly if only a modest temperature is required, the amount of heat supplied can be 3 or 4 times greater than the electrical energy used to run the system.
+Heat pumps act as refrigerators in reverse, cooling the outside air or ground while heating the house.
+The advantage is that, particularly if only a modest temperature is required, the amount of heat supplied can be more than 3 times greater than the electrical energy used to run the system.
 Some installations can also be used to cool the house during the summer, though this uses some of the energy that might have been saved during the winter.
-Heat pumps of all types (ground source, air source, the less common water source, and even geothermal heating) are included in the Renewable Heat Incentive, but their use for cooling is specifically excluded.
+Heat pumps of various types (ground-source, air-source, the less common water-source, and even geothermal heating) are included in the Renewable Heat Incentive, but their use for cooling is specifically excluded.

-The heat sink outside the house requires a network of pipes, with about 10 metres of pipe per kilowatt required.
-This can be achieved either by burying the pipes horizontally at perhaps 1.5 to 2 metres below the surface, or by using a vertical bore hole.
+The ground outside the house requires a network of pipes, with about 10 metres of pipe per kilowatt required.
+This can be achieved either by burying the pipes horizontally at perhaps 1.5 to 2 metres below the surface, or by using a deep vertical bore hole.

-A typical 8 kW system costs £6400–£9600 plus the price of the heat distribution system.
+A typical 8 kW system using a trench costs £7000–£10,000 plus the price of the heat distribution system.
 This can vary with property and location.
+If it is necessary for reasons of space to dig a borehole then the cost will be substantially higher.
+There is more information here.

 Air source heat pump

-There are two types of air source heating systems.
+There are two types of air-source heating systems.
 Air-to-air systems provide warm air, which is circulated to heat the building.
-The other type, air-to-water, heat water to provide heating to a building through radiators or an underfloor system.
+The other type, air-to-water, heats water to provide heating to a building through radiators or an underfloor system.
+Air-to-air pumps are not covered by the Renewable Heat Incentive but air-to-water pumps are.

-A typical 6 kW system costs £7000–£10,000, but unlike ground source heat pumps there are no additional costs for the heat collection system.
-An air source heat pump is obviously only feasible where there is a suitable place to put the radiator unit.
+A typical 6 kW system costs £8000–£11,000, but unlike ground-source heat pumps there are no additional costs for the heat collection system.
+An air-source heat pump is obviously only feasible where there is a suitable place to put the unit.
+There is more information here.

 The application of heat pumps